CodeRandomMC/VelocityAI---A-System-Architect-Co-Pilot/README_REFACTORED.md

-# VelocityAI Architecture Reviewer - Refactored
+# VelocityAI - A Systems Architect Toolset - Refactored

 A modular architecture analysis tool that uses AI to review system design plans for scalability, reliability, security, and more.